Physics Students and Professor Make Strides in Solid State Research at Bowdoin and Beyond

 A year and a half after the COVID-19 pandemic forced her research efforts to shut down, Msall, with the help of Enzian and Hess, has returned to the lab to continue her study of surface acoustic waves (SAWs).

-According to Enzian, “the COMSOL models help determine how the SAWs will move through different surface patterns on the solids.
-It’s a lot of building the geometry of the devices and then applying the different types of physics and boundary conditions.”
+“The COMSOL models help determine how the SAWs will move through different surface patterns on the solids," Enzian said.
+"It’s a lot of building the geometry of the devices and then applying the different types of physics and boundary conditions.”

 From Bowdoin to Berlin

-“Paulo Santos, the group leader, introduced me to the power of shaping acoustic transducers, the devices that generate and detect our surface waves, in order to focus them on low dimensional electron systems.
-My work has been to incorporate my expertise on phonon focusing, the tendency of wave energy to flow along preferred directions in crystals, into the transducer design."
+“Paulo Santos, the group leader, introduced me to the power of shaping acoustic transducers, the devices that generate and detect our surface waves, in order to focus them on low dimensional electron systems," she said.
+"My work has been to incorporate my expertise on phonon focusing, the tendency of wave energy to flow along preferred directions in crystals, into the transducer design."

 The Berlin group is investigating how SAWs can be used to manipulate electron systems of three dimensional potential wells called quantum dots.
-Msall notes that such manipulation of individual electrons is an important piece in understanding how quantum computing works.
+Msall noted that such manipulation of individual electrons is an important piece in understanding how quantum computing works.

-“Down the line, the deposition system will be used in conjunction with our fine line photolithography equipment to produce MHz acoustic wave generators for my research.
-The COMSOL software helps predict the type of film patterns that will most effectively generate the acoustic waves used to interact with electron systems.”
+“Down the line, the deposition system will be used in conjunction with our fine-line photolithography equipment to produce MHz acoustic wave generators for my research," she said.
+"The COMSOL software helps predict the type of film patterns that will most effectively generate the acoustic waves used to interact with electron systems.”